perladvent/perldotcom/content/article/_pub_2012_06_perlunicook-demo-of-unicode-collation-and-printing.md

 {
+   "title" : "Perl Unicode Cookbook: Demo of Unicode Collation and Printing", "date" : "2012-06-22T06:00:01-08:00",
+   "slug" : "/pub/2012/06/perlunicook-demo-of-unicode-collation-and-printing.html",
    "draft" : null,
-   "thumbnail" : null,
    "authors" : [
       "tom-christiansen"
    ],
+   "image" : null,
+   "categories" : "unicode",
+   "tags" : [],
    "description" : "℞ 44: PROGRAM: Demo of Unicode collation and printing The past several weeks of Unicode recipes have explained how Unicode works and shown how to use it in your programs.
-If you've gone through those recipes, you now understand more...", "image" : null,
+If you've gone through those recipes, you now understand more...", "thumbnail" : null
-   "categories" : "unicode",
-   "slug" : "/pub/2012/06/perlunicook-demo-of-unicode-collation-and-printing",
-   "date" : "2012-06-22T06:00:01-08:00",
-   "title" : "Perl Unicode Cookbook: Demo of Unicode Collation and Printing", "tags" : []
 }